mattdutson/website/projects.md

 [Source code](https://github.com/mattdutson/xview2)

-Mehmet Demirel, Shri Shridhar, and I participated in the 2019 [xView2 competition](https://xview2.org/) for a computer vision class project.
-The task was, given pre and post-disaster satellite images of some region, to localize buildings and estimate the damage they sustained during the disaster.
+Mehmet Demirel, Shri Shridhar, and I participated in the 2019 [xView2 competition](https://xview2.org/).
+Given pre and post-disaster satellite images of some region, the task was to localize buildings and estimate the damage they sustained during the disaster.

 We trained a custom [U-Net](https://arxiv.org/abs/1505.04597) (Ronneberger et al. 2015) using a class-weighted loss.
 Our model performed competitively, spending a couple of weeks on the competition leaderboard.
 The details of our approach and results can be found in [this report](/assets/xview2_report.pdf).